-Crowe Horwath Melbourne Pty Ltd is a member of Crowe Horwath International, a Swiss verein.
-Each member firm of Crowe Horwath is a separate and independent legal entity.
+Crowe Horwath Melbourne is a member of Crowe Horwath International, a Swiss verein.
+Each member of Crowe Horwath is a separate and independent legal entity.
+Liability limited by a scheme approved under Professional Standards Legislation other than for the acts or omission of financial services licensees.